Rami-Si7/Splatter_Image_cv_lab/README.md

 ## Results:
 ### Table:

 Here are the reuslts of trainging the base and our model.
 As we can see our model outperformed the base model in LPIPS and SSIM metrics. but not in PSNR.
+Although they are very close.
 | Metric        | Base Model | Our Model  |
 | ------------- | ---------- | ---------- |
 | LPIPS_cond  ↓ | 0.12593    | 0.12692    |